Nadia365/ETL-processing-of-FHIR-data/README.md

-# ETL-processing-of-FHIR-data
-Extract, Transform, Load (ETL) processes are critical for preparing Fast Healthcare Interoperability Resources (FHIR) data for AI and analytics
 FHIR Data Pipeline for HRV Analysis
 This project is a Python-based pipeline for interacting with a FHIR (Fast Healthcare Interoperability Resources) server to fetch, validate, process, and analyze healthcare data, specifically focusing on Heart Rate Variability (HRV) observations.
 The pipeline authenticates with a FHIR server, retrieves data for specified resource types (e.g., Patient, Observation), validates the data, generates exploration reports, processes it into a machine learning-ready table, and creates interactive biosignal visualizations.
 Features